kpeiruza/docker-lpic2-apache2-auth/README.md

 Port 80 gets automatically exposed into your server, if you run it with -P. In case your 80/tcp is already binded, just drop -P and check the container's IP.

-docker run -d -P 8080:80 kpeiruza/lpic2-apache2-auth
+docker run -d -p 8080:80 kpeiruza/lpic2-apache2-auth

 Connect to http://localhost:8080 and enjoy!